Wellers0n/pill/README.md

 - Enter in the folder `cd pill/`
 - To install project dependency: `yarn`

-## Init kafka and apache
+## Init docker-compose

 At the root directory, run the following commands:

-start kafka and apache

 ```sh
 docker-compose up --build -d
 ```

-and start server
+Or start the server via script locally

 ```sh
 yarn dev